Laerdal/python-objdictgen/README.md

     $ venv/Scripts/python -mpip install --upgrade pip wheel setuptools
     $ venv/Scripts/pip install .

-After this `venv/Scripts/odg.exe` will exist and can be called from anywhere to run it.
+After this `venv/Scripts/odg.exe` (on Windows) will exist and can be called from anywhere to run it.

 ## `odg` command-line tool